-The surveying was executed by a tighing chief (da jiatou 大甲頭, see lijia system 里甲) with three assistants (xiao jiatou 小甲頭).
-There were four different types of ledgers, namely field ledgers (fangzhang 方帳 or 方賬), estates ledgers (zhuangzhang 莊帳 or 莊賬), tithing records (jiatie 甲帖), and household records (hutie 戶帖).
+The survey was executed by a tighing chief (da jiatou 大甲頭, see lijia system 里甲) with three assistants (xiao jiatou 小甲頭).
+There were four different types of ledgers, namely field ledgers (fangzhang 方帳 or 方賬), estates ledgers (zhuangzhang 莊帳 or 莊賬), tithing records (jiatie 甲帖), and household records (hutie 戶帖, see household registers).
 Half a year later, the records were declared legally binding, if no one protested.
 Apart from taxation purposes, the registers could be used in any case land was divided or sold.
-The project was only implemented around the capital Kaifeng 開封, but landowners of heftily argued against the new law because it deprived them of much of their freedom of distributing for individual purposes – or simply, to avoid taxes.
+The project was only implemented around the capital Kaifeng 開封 (today in Henan), but landowners heftily argued against the new law because it deprived them of much of their freedom of distributing for individual purposes – or simply, to avoid taxes.
 In 1085 therefore, the law was abolished.
 At that time an amount of 2.48 million qing of land had been surveyed, making out 54 per cent of the arable land of Song China.
 Emperor Huizong 宋徽宗 (r.
 1100-1125) made a further attempt, but the practical implementation was too complex, so it was given up after 1120.